behnammohammadi/software-eng-ladder/Home/Technology Stack/.Net/Level 2.md

 1. **Advanced C#:**
    - Delegates, events, and lambda expressions.
-   - Advanced topics in OOP.
+   - Advanced topics in OOP like SOLID principles.

 2. **ASP.NET MVC:**
    - Controllers, actions, and views in MVC.